-White House Stresses Payments Will Come Soon, As Unemployment Soars
+WATCH: White House Stresses Payments Will Come Soon, As Unemployment Soars

 Just days after the White House coronavirus task force warned Americans to brace for sobering death tolls, the administration is vowing to provide economic relief to Americans sooner rather than later.